<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>AntonRem</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>foxdlridel</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/what-are-the-essential-openclaw-skills-for-soloing-bosses-72133/</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/llm-forum-other-llms-forum/is-a-strong-mathematics-background-essential-for-a-career-in-ai-94277/</guid>

 </item>